Location: Lowell, MA

 Family Partner staff work collaboratively with MCI Coordinator and Clinicians to intervene and stabilize youth in crisis, with a focus on providing support to parents, helping parents navigate the mental health system, and offering their own personal experience to help educate the next steps for the youth in crisis.

-- Experience as a caregiver of a youth with special needs, and preferably a youth with mental health needs;
+Lived experience as a caregiver of a youth with special needs, and preferably a youth with mental health needs.

-- Bachelor’s degree in a human services field from an accredited university and one year of experience working with the target population; or
+bachelor’s degree in a human services field from an accredited university and one year of experience working with the target population.

-- Associate’s degree in a human service field from an accredited school and one year of experience working with children/adolescents/transition age youth; or
+associate’s degree in a human service field from an accredited school and one year of experience working with children/adolescents/transition age youth

 Equal Opportunity Employer/Minorities/Females/Disabled/Veterans.